-As a result of the CODIV-19 pandemic and the "Shelter at home" directive, Disciples Christian Church will be closed through the end of April and worship services will be done using live streaming video.
+As a result of the CODIV-19 pandemic and the "Shelter at home" directive, Disciples Christian Church will be temporarily closed but worship services will be done using live streaming video.
 The video from each live streaming session will be placed on this website so if you are not able to view the live streaming at 10:30AM each Sunday (or if we run into technical glitches with the live streaming), come back to the website to watch the video at a later time.

-Disciples Christian Church is located at 2001 Independence Pkwy, which is on the SW corner of Park and Independence Pkwy (across from the High School).
+Disciples Christian Church is located at 2001 Independence Pkwy, which is on the NW corner of Park and Independence Pkwy (across from the High School).

 Sunday worship service begins at 10:30AM.

 Disciples Christian Church is a member congregation of the Christian Church (Disciples of Christ) and is one of the largest churches to be founded in the United States.

 In the rolling hills of nineteenth-century Kentucky, Presbyterian minister Barton W. Stone began to be disillusioned by the discord within and among the traditional Protestant churches.
 Because of his experience at the 1801 Cane Ridge Revival, Stone recognized that these denominational divisions detracted from the simple message of the Gospel.
 He and several colleagues formed an alliance whose sole purpose was to "enter into unity with the body of Christ at large."
 In keeping with this mission, they used the simple name "Christians" to describe their movement.

 Meanwhile, another Presbyterian minister, Thomas Campbell was coming to the same conclusion in Washington, Pennsylvania.
 Looking toward the simplicity of the New Testament church, Thomas and his son Alexander aimed to recreate the early church by casting off denominational creeds and restrictions.
 They believed that all Christians, regardless of denominational labels, are simply "Disciples of Christ," and that the Church should be one.
 They called themselves "Disciples."